tyler-lemke/Presentations/Chrome Dev Tools for the Initiated/Chrome_Dev_Tools_for_the_Initiated.md

 ## 1st Tool with Debug + Web Inspect

 - Firebug Extension in 2006
-- Written by NetScape Def - Joe Hewitt
+- Written by NetScape Dev - Joe Hewitt
 - All praise Joe and Timothy Hatcher

 ---